Are you a George Jones guy in a Garth Brooks world? A Loretta Lynn gal trying to understand why people still call Shania Twain a "country" artist?

 (Produced by James Stroud & Aaron Lewis)

-A rocker from the alt-metal band, Staind, singer Aaron Lewis "went country" a couple of years ago and signed with James Stroud's short-lived Stroudavarious label.
-He's still working with Stroud on this solid set of chunky neo-trad twang -- it's not quite in Dwight Yoakam or Alan Jackson territory, maybe more like Montgomery Gentry or Tracy Lawrence in their rootsier moments, but a welcome change of pace from the usual Nashville pop of today.
-Lewis wrote almost all the songs on this album, and he dutifully follows the formulas -- songs about God and guns and gettin' drunk.
+A rocker from the alt-metal band, Staind, singer Aaron Lewis "went country" and signed with Nashville producer James Stroud's short-lived Stroudavarious label.
+He was still working with Stroud on this solid set of chunky neo-trad twang -- it's not quite in Dwight Yoakam or Alan Jackson territory, maybe more like Montgomery Gentry or Tracy Lawrence in their rootsier moments, though still a welcome change of pace from the usual Nashville pop of the times.
+Lewis wrote almost all the songs on this album and he dutifully follows the formulas -- songs about God, guns and gettin' drunk.
 He also adds deep, robust vocals, although I have to say it doesn't feel like he cuts loose as much as he could -- he doesn't quite rise above the music mix and fully own it, maybe because he doesn't want to go all rock'n'roll on it?
 Well, anyway, this is commercial country, but it's got some grit - worth checking out if you're looking for mainstream stuff with a little edge.

 Bobby Lewis - see: see artist profile